 “No fear, Jeeves!
 Not were it served by all the sultry maidens of the Orient.”

 “Quite so, sir.
-But Mrs Travers will be arriving at the Queen’s Arms at that time in need of a man.
+But Mrs Gregson will be arriving at the Queen’s Arms at that time in need of a man.
 It occurred to me that Mr Frobisher could take your place with the Boy Scouts.
-It is unfortunate I forgot to warn him of her arrival, for I know he finds Mrs Travers as daunting as you do.”
+It is unfortunate I forgot to warn him of her arrival, for I know he finds Mrs Gregson as daunting as you do.”

 “’Daunting’ barely comes close.
 Jeeves, once again you have excelled yourself.”